debezium/debezium-design-documents/DDD-11.md

 * Rows of 10 columns, each holding a 10-character string value
 * Half of the events are INSERTs and half are UPDATEs, with all columns logged
 * The parser stores values as Strings, which is what `LogMinerDmlParser` produces today
+* Every event is a DML event, so its payload is its column values; the tables below therefore refer to values rather than payloads

 Treat totals as within about 30 percent; the ratios are the durable part.